biharisingh/LinodeExample/README.md

 ## File operations and navigation

 Emacs keybindings are not very beginner friendly.
-There are starter-packs for emacs which allows one to have normal keybindings, but then that is again a personal preference.
-Plus, on servers, we are greeted with vanilla-emacs.
+There are starter-packs for emacs, which may have different key bindings or the user can customize the keybindings to one's liking.
+We are going to see default emacs keybindings.

 ### Keys to know